Utah Tech University

 Information

-Please join us for the 2023 Utah Tech University Conducting Symposium!
-You will have the opportunity to spend two days learning and growing musically with two outstanding musicians, educators, and clinicians, Alfred W. Dentino from the New England Conservatory of Music, and Dr. Adam Lambert from Southern Utah University.
+Please join us for the 2025 Utah Tech University Conducting Symposium!
+You will have the opportunity to spend two days learning and growing musically with two outstanding musicians, educators, and clinicians, Dr. Wesley Broadnax from the University of Northern Colorado, and Dr. Jason Missal from the University of Utah.
 This experience will leave you inspired and ready to take great tools into your life and career.

 Title: Utah Tech University Conducting Symposium